Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

 Choosing a metal roof or wall system with a warranty is a great choice that will protect your investment and keep your structure safe and looking great for many years to come.
 It’s important to do your research, ask questions, and review the warranty thoroughly before you buy.
 And don’t forget:

-- Make sure your warranty request is submitted to the manufacturer in a timely fashion and follow up if you have not received confirmation within 45 days
+- Ensure your warranty request is submitted to the manufacturer promptly and follow up if you have not received confirmation within 45 days.

-- Follow instructions provided by the manufacturer to ensure your warranty doesn’t get voided
+- Follow the instructions provided by the manufacturer to ensure your warranty doesn’t get voided.

-- If you notice any kind of questionable degradation on the roofing, don’t risk your safety or try to fix it yourself
+- If you notice any questionable degradation on the roofing, don’t risk your safety or try to fix it yourself.

 At Sheffield Metals, we care about protecting you and your home, which is why we work diligently to provide the best paint warranty options to fit the interests of all consumers.